 Harris has actually made understood her distaste for educational program and book limitations, most lately doing so during a July look at the American Federation of Teachers national convention in Houston.
 In her speech, she shared assistance for LGBTQ+ civil liberties and condemned Republican-led publication restrictions and supposed “Don’t Claim Gay” laws.

-1 Disabilities Education Act
+1 Disabilities Education Act2 Donald Trump stand

 3 Head Start